EagleStephen/FIFO-VHDL-Simple-Code-/README.md

 If you are importing into a main design, don't forget to add the component and declare the port map.

-# Simaulation with DEPTH  34
+# Simulation with DEPTH  34
 ![image](https://github.com/EagleStephen/FIFO-VHDL-Simple-Code-/assets/102225620/354f8400-10fd-4518-93c8-c5aac1ebb81f)

 ## Click on the images to open in new tab